data4help/crispy-train/README.md

 How Variational Autoencoder work is summarized and explained with the related blog-post on my website.

 ## Preview

+The entire application is to be found [here](https://share.streamlit.io/data4help/crispy-train/src/app/vae_app.py).

 ### Image Preview